 A tool for managing group A and group B herbicide resistance

 Group A and B herbicides are widely used across Australia in many cropping rotations.
-The extensive use of Group A and B herbicides is increasing herbicide resistance to these modes of action across the country.
+Extensive use of Group A and B herbicides is increasing herbicide resistance to these modes of action.

-Roundup Ready canola growers have greater flexibility with their Integrated Weed Management plan because they can apply Roundup Ready® Herbicide with PLANTSHIELD® by Monsanto, which is a group M herbicide in-crop in the canola part of the rotation.
+Roundup Ready canola growers have greater flexibility with their Integrated Weed Management plan because they can apply Roundup Ready® Herbicide with PLANTSHIELD® by Monsanto (Group M herbicide), from emergence up to 6 leaf crop stage.

-Roundup Ready Herbicide with PLANTSHIELD by Monsanto can take the pressure off Group A and B herbicides so they can be used in key rotation crops including wheat, barley, oats, lupins and triticale.
+Roundup Ready Herbicide with PLANTSHIELD by Monsanto reduced the reliance on Group A and B herbicides so they can continue to be used in other phases of the cropping rotation.

 Increasing instances of Group A and B herbicide resistance